withastro/docs/src/pages/en/tutorial/0-introduction/index.md

 ### Where do I start?

-**New to web dev?** [Unit 1](/en/tutorial/1-setup/) will make sure you have the development tools and online accounts you'll need to complete the tutorial.
+**New to web dev?** [Unit 1](/en/tutorial/1-setup/) will make sure you have the development tools and online accounts you'll need to complete the tutorial, whether you're using a local setup with VS Code or a browser-based Stackblitz setup.
 It will walk you through creating a new Astro project, storing it on GitHub and deploying to Netlify.

-**Just new to Astro, and ready to jump right into code?** [Create a new Astro project](/en/install/auto/) on your own, deploy it to the web, and skip ahead to [Unit 2](/en/tutorial/2-pages/)!
+**Ready to jump right into code?** [Create a new Astro project](/en/install/auto) on your own, deploy it to the web, and skip ahead to [Unit 2](/en/tutorial/2-astro-pages/)!

-**Prefer to work in an online code editor in a browser?** You will also find [instructions for using StackBlitz](/en/tutorial/stackblitz/) if you prefer not to set up a local development environment.
-You can still create a new Astro project, complete the entire tutorial and deploy your site to the web by following the alternate setup instructions.

 ### Do I have to go through the lessons in order?